 (Note: Karlstadt and his followers were totally against violent measures to implement changes.
 They refused to participate in the peasant's revolt, etc. Yet, (see Reformation part one), they were constantly lumped with, and condemned, with the people who sought reform by violence, rather than the Spirit of God speaking through the Holy Scriptures.)

 The same was true of baptism.
 Luther taught that baptism was not merely a promise of forgiveness of sins through faith but also a regeneration of man.
-It was not a single sacramental act which magically wiped out original sin, as the scholastics maintained, but a process which continued throughout life.
+He taught that it was not a single sacramental act which magically wiped out original sin, as the scholastics maintained, but a commitment to a process which continued throughout life.

 The issue of baptism remains the greatest black mark upon the Reformation era.
-For many of the great reformers, including Melancthron and Luther, sided with the edict to kill all twice baptized adults without trial of any kind, .
+For many of the great reformers, including Melancthron and Luther, sided with the edict to kill without trial of any kind, all who were rebaptised as adults (twice baptised).
 Here they themselves fell into the devil's methods condemning the righteous with the fanatical criminals.
 For the edict went into effect after the peasant's revolt — the edict however, condemned all baptized people to death, without trial as to whether they were involved in the revolt or not.

 Luther was a man used by God, but by no means infallible.